alexundros/maven-check-versions/DockerHub.md

 - **Cache Preferences:** Control cache duration and behavior.
 - **Repository Settings:** Define base URLs, authentication, and paths for repositories.
 - **Logging Preferences:** Specify log levels and file paths.
+- **Vulnerability Checking:** Configure checks for known vulnerabilities in dependencies.

 Use a default configuration file name: